About the User Research Course

 If you have any questions please email us at: email@example.com.

-About the Instructor: Susan Weinschenk, The Brain Lady
+About The Instructor: Susan Weinschenk, Ph.D. (aka, The Brain Lady)

 Dr. Weinschenk is the author of several books, including 100 Things Every Designer Needs To Know About People, 100 MORE Things Every Designer Needs To Know About People, How to Get People To Do Stuff, 100 Things Every Presenter Needs To Know About People, and Neuro Web Design: What makes them click?
 Her nickname is The Brain Lady, because she applies research on the brain and neuroscience to design.
-She is the CEO of The Team W.
+She is the CEO and Chief Behavioral Scientist at The Team W, and an Adjunct Professor at the University of Wisconsin, Stevens Point.